Anthony E. Clark: Life and works

 After receiving his first appointment at The University of Alabama in 2005, Clark published his first book on Han dynasty historiography, and turned to his main scholarly focus, which is the history of Christian missions in China.
 Clark's scholarly publications on Christianity in China have combined his Sinological training in early Chinese texts and his training in late-imperial Sino-Western exchange to analyze how traditional Chinese religious and philosophical views have intersected with those views that were imported into China by Western missionaries.
 This area of focus resulted in invitations to provide talks and workshops on his work at such institutions as the University of Notre Dame, Oxford University, and Berkeley in 2017, and Princeton University in 2009.
 In 2020, Clark was the interviewer in a series of recorded interviews with many of the world's most prominent scholars in the field of Sino-Western and Sino-Christian studies.

 His acquaintances with several high-profile Roman Catholics in Mainland China, such as Bishop Aloysius Jin Luxian, Bishop Anicetus Wang Chongyi, Bishop Augustine Hu Daguo, Bishop Peter Xinmao Feng, Bishop Silvester Li Jiantang, and Cardinal Joseph Zen Ze-kiun, provided Clark with several insights into the current situation of the Catholic Church in China.
 The online Catholic news source, Catholic World Report, features a column, "Clark on China," that publishes frequent essays by Anthony Clark that are known for being balanced and historically grounded commentaries on Catholicism in modern China.

+Clark resides with his wife, Amanda, in Spokane, Washington.